| Romans 9:18-21 states: "Therefore hath he mercy

 election to my faith,' the Calvinist says 'I owe my faith to

-I conclude this point with a quote from Abraham Booth:
+my election."
+I conclude this point with a quote from Abraham Booth: "This truth may be further evinced by considering, that

 as the inheritance of glory was prepared for its future